TheWisp/SimpleTemplate/README.md

 ## What's the Simple Template Library?
 Simple Template is a single-header, small, MSVC / GCC / Clang compatible, C++14 template metaprogramming library.

+The development started as I needed more powerful metaprogramming tools than `<type_traits>` in various projects.
+Boost::MPL felt too old-style as of C++14 era, and I was reluctant to pull in Boost dependencies anyway.
+On the other hand, MSVC was not ready for Boost::Hana due to its known lack of supports to several key language features.
+This library was heavily inspired by Boost::Hana's type constant approach and techniques from other template libraries.

+## Motivation
 * Types as constants: `tag<int> == tag<int>`
 * Type traits as constexpr functions: `tag<int>.category() == integral_tag`
 * Type transformation as constexpr operations: